jodal/pyspotify/docs/quickstart.rst

 event listener as PCM frames.
 If you want to have full control of audio playback, you can deliver these audio frames to your operating systems' audio subsystem yourself.
-If you want some help on the road, pyspotify comes with audio drivers for some select audio subsystems.
+If you want some help on the road, pyspotify comes with audio sinks for some select audio subsystems.

-For now, have a look at :class:`spotify.alsa.AlsaDriver` and the ``examples/play_track.py`` and ``examples/shell.py`` examples.
+For details, have a look at the :mod:`spotify.sink` documentation, and the ``examples/play_track.py`` and ``examples/shell.py`` examples.

-TODO: Flesh out this section when more audio drivers are added to pyspotify.

 Thread safety